Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Discussion

 \parab{Wireless Interference.} The transmission of Wi-Fi frames over the wireless medium is susceptible to losses.
 These losses are often a result of interference, leading to a diminished signal to interference and noise ratio (SINR) at the receiver~\cite{zhang2012frame}.
 A low SINR decreases the likelihood of successfully decoding all the bits in the frame.
 Wi-Fi networks face various sources of interference, including microwave ovens, Bluetooth devices, radar signals, and more.
 Consequently, frame reception failures are frequent occurrences in Wi-Fi networks~\cite{khan2015smart}.
 Due to wireless interference, the attacker may not be able to sniff all of the victim's encrypted frames.
 To mitigate wireless interference, we employ a straightforward yet efficient multiple verification strategy.
 This strategy involves using multiple monitoring wireless network interface cards and performing repeated verifications of the inferred values.
 By leveraging multiple wireless network interface cards and verifying the inferred values multiple times, we increase the reliability and accuracy of our analysis.

 \parab{Channel Contention.} APs and supplicants based on the 802.11 standards use Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) to compete equally for the occupation of the wireless channel.
 Before transmitting frames, wireless channel listening is conducted to ensure that the channel is not occupied.
 Frames are transmitted only after verifying the channel's availability.
-Due to channel contention, there is an uncertain delay in the victim's responses to the probe packets.
-This uncertain response delay is the main reason for the fluctuating success rate of our attack because the attacker needs to analyze the victim's encrypted frames within a time slice after the probe packets are sent.
-To eliminate this uncertain response delay, we propose a channel ``eviction'' strategy.
+Due to channel contention, there may be an uncertain delay or even frame dropping in the victim's responses to the probe packets.
+This uncertain response delay or frame dropping is the primary reason for the fluctuating success rate of our attack because the attacker needs to analyze the victim's encrypted frames within a time slice after the probe packets are sent.
+To mitigate channel contention, we propose a channel ``eviction'' strategy.
 The attacker can evict other supplicants from the channel used by the victim.
-Specifically, the attacker impersonates the AP and sends decertification frames to the supplicant, causing it to detach from the current channel of the AP.
-The supplicant will then request to access the Wi-Fi network again, but it will switch to another channel.
+Specifically, the attacker impersonates the AP and sends decertification frames to the supplicant, causing it to detach from the current channel of the AP\footnote{In the Wi-Fi network with MFP (Management Frame Protection) enabled, attackers can exploit implementation vulnerabilities to force the supplicant to detach from the current channel~\cite{DBLP:conf/wisec/SchepersRV22, schepersframing}.}.
+The supplicant will attempt to reconnect to the Wi-Fi network, but after encountering several disconnections, it will switch to another channel.
 This strategy requires the Wi-Fi network to support multiple access channels.
-Fortunately, most Wi-Fi networks provide more than one access channel, as shown in Sec~\ref{sec:real-world wifi}.
-Note that the channel switching (\ie our ``eviction'' strategy to cause other supplicants detaching from the current channel) is transparent to the users.
+Fortunately, most Wi-Fi networks provide more than one access channel, as shown in Section~\ref{sec:real-world wifi}.
+Note that the channel switching (\ie our ``eviction'' strategy to cause other supplicants to detach from the current channel) is transparent to the users.
 The only impact is that the user may experience a brief (a few seconds) network jitter during the channel switching.